 mHealth can serve as the access point for entering patient data into national health information systems, provide remote guidance and supervision support for health workers, and facilitate real-time surveillance and response to outbreaks and key health programme indicators.

-Malaria Consortium leads in the development of innovative mHealth strategies to assist diagnosis, community health worker motivation and performance, patient counselling, data management, stock out alert systems, surveillance and training.
+We are leading in the development of innovative mHealth strategies to assist diagnosis, community health worker motivation and performance, patient counselling, data management, stock out alert systems, surveillance and training.